Easy Spinach Recipes For Healthy Variety

 Curly And Crinkly

-What is savoyed spinach? -- Easiest said, it's crinkly.
+What is savoyed spinach? -- Most easily stated, it's crinkly.

 According to "Bon Appetit" Magazine, it is also called "curly leaf spinach."